What is internal linking and why is it needed?

 Risks of "duplicates" and incorrect priorities: what is particularly critical for Ukraine

 Ukrainian projects often scale pages to cities and districts.
-If these pages replicate each other (using identical text, blocks, and anchors), interlinking begins to reinforce duplicates rather than unique landing pages.
+If these pages replicate each other (using identical text, blocks, and anchors), interlinking begins to emphasize duplicates rather than unique landing pages.
 The result is unstable Google visibility and weak organic traffic growth.
+A practical solution: establish priorities (which cities are truly important), make local pages unique in their meaning (departure zones, prices/timeframes, case studies, FAQs), and build internal linking so that local URLs support the main service hub rather than compete with it.

 Mistakes and risks: cannibalization, orphans, loops, site-wide links, nofollow, and click depth